White Fillings in Sterling Heights, MI

 The White Filling Treatment

 The process of receiving a white filling is simple and can be completed in a few steps.
-First and foremost, Dr. Johnson wants to ensure your comfort.
-She’ll start by numbing your tooth with a local anesthetic.
-Once your tooth is numb, she’ll remove the decay and replace it with a white filling.
+First and foremost, Dr. Ahmed wants to ensure your comfort.
+He’ll start by numbing your tooth with a local anesthetic.
+Once your tooth is numb, he’ll remove the decay and replace it with a white filling.